-4. Select ADVANCED > Advanced Setup > Wireless Settings.

-- 5. Do one of the following for your router's wireless networks: - Turn off the WiFi radio.
+- 4. Select ADVANCED > Advanced Setup > Wireless Settings.
+The Wireless Settings page displays. - 5.
+Do one of the following for your router's WiFi networks: - Turn off the WiFi radio.
 Clear the Enable Wireless Router Radio check box. - Turn on the WiFi radio.
 Select the Enable Wireless Router Radio check box. - 6.
 Click the Apply button.

-Set Up a WiFi Schedule
+Set up a WiFi schedule